 Submittable only displays categories that are open for submission.
 If you do not see a category, please reference the below reading periods for information on when you can submit.

-Please do not submit the same piece to multiple categories at the same time.
-All work must be previously unpublished, which includes personal blogs and social media.
-Please only send one submission to a given section at a time; when we've responded with a decision, you are welcome to submit to that section again.
+• Please only send one submission to a given section at a time; when we've responded with a decision, you are welcome to submit to that section again.

 Response time can vary from a few days to a few months.
 Please allow 3-4 months before sending status queries for essays, fiction, book reviews, and ENOUGH.
 Please allow 8 months before sending status queries for poetry and our Funny Women column.
 Your patience is appreciated.
+Please note if you are an annual Rumpus member you should've received a link to a "magic" portal via a Member welcome email that ensures a 6 week initial response time.
+Please use that link to submit to any of the open calls below OR to submit to specific genres (poetry, fiction, essays) outside of our usual open reading periods.

 Agents and publicists: we strongly prefer that writers submit their own work to us.
 The Rumpus has an exceptional and diverse editorial team; bypassing Submittable results in fewer readers and editors looking at your work.